 - The coverage that you have as an employee, plan member, subscriber, policyholder, or retiree pays before coverage that you have as a spouse or dependent.
-However, if the person is a Medicare beneficiary and, as a result of federal law, Medicare is secondary to the plan covering the person as a dependent and primary to the plan covering the person as other than a dependent (e.g., a retired employee), then the order of benefits between the two plans is reversed, so that the plan covering the person as the employee, plan member, subscriber, policyholder or retiree is the secondary plan and the other plan is the primary plan. - The coverage that you have as the result of active employment (not laid off or retired) pays before coverage that you
+However, if the person is a Medicare beneficiary and, as a result of federal law, Medicare is secondary to the plan covering the person as a dependent and primary to the plan covering the person as other than a dependent (e.g., a retired employee), then the order of benefits between the two plans is reversed, so that the plan covering the person as the employee, plan member, subscriber, policyholder or retiree is the secondary plan and the other plan is the primary plan. - The coverage that you have as the result of active employment (not laid off or retired) pays before coverage that you have as a laid-off or retired employee.
+The same would be true if a person is a

-- have as a laid-off or retired employee.
-The same would be true if a person is a dependent of an active employee and that same person is a dependent of a retired or laid-off employee.
+- dependent of an active employee and that same person is a dependent of a retired or laid-off employee.
 If the other plan does not have this rule and, as a result, the plans do not agree on the order of benefits, this rule is ignored. - If a person whose coverage is provided pursuant to COBRA or under a right of continuation provided by state or other federal law is covered under another plan, the plan covering the person as an employee, plan member, subscriber, policyholder or retiree or covering the person as a dependent of an employee, member, subscriber or retiree is the primary plan and the COBRA or state or other federal continuation coverage is the secondary plan.
-If the other plan does not have this rule and, as a result, the plans do not agree on the order of benefits, this rule is ignored. - The coverage with the earliest continuous effective date pays first if none of the rules above apply. - Notwithstanding the preceding rules, when you present your Blue Rx Complete ID card to a pharmacy as the primary payer, your Blue Rx Complete prescription drug benefits are primary for prescription drugs purchased at the pharmacy.
-If, under the preceding rules, your Blue Rx Complete prescription drug benefits are secondary and you present your Blue Rx Complete ID card to a pharmacy as the secondary payer, your Blue Rx Complete prescription drug benefits are secondary for prescription drugs purchased at the pharmacy. - If the preceding rules do not determine the order of benefits and if the plans cannot agree on the order of benefits within 30 calendar days after the plans have received all information needed to pay the claim, the plans will pay the claim in equal shares and determine their relative liabilities following payment.
+If the other plan does not have this rule and, as a result, the plans do not agree on the order of benefits, this rule is ignored. - The coverage with the earliest continuous effective date pays first if none of the rules above apply. - If the preceding rules do not determine the order of benefits and if the plans cannot agree on the order of benefits within 30 calendar days after the plans have received all information needed to pay the claim, the plans will pay the claim in equal shares and determine their relative liabilities following payment.
 However, we will not pay more than we would have paid had this plan been primary.